Honda, lagging rivals, considers opening board to foreigners

-TOKYO Honda Motor Co (7267.T) is considering diversifying its all-Japanese, all-male board by appointing a foreigner and could move as early as Monday, when it unveils its next slate of directors, sources close to the company said.
+TOKYO Feb 22 Honda Motor Co is considering diversifying its all-Japanese, all-male board by appointing a foreigner and could move as early as Monday, when it unveils its next slate of directors, sources close to the company said.

 "I think we have to think quite seriously, and we are thinking very, very seriously," Honda Executive Vice President Tetsuo Iwamura told Reuters when asked about naming a non-Japanese to the board.
 He was speaking on the sidelines of a plant opening in Celaya, Mexico, on Friday.

-Japan's third-biggest carmaker, long considered a pioneer of Japanese globalisation with the likes of Sony Corp (6758.T), now lags far behind Toyota Motor Corp (7203.T) and Nissan Motor Co (7201.T) in building diversity in its executive ranks.
+Japan's third-biggest carmaker, long considered a pioneer of Japanese globalisation with the likes of Sony Corp, now lags far behind Toyota Motor Corp and Nissan Motor Co in building diversity in its executive ranks.

 Japan's big companies are under pressure to bring in outsiders to bolster governance, risk management and global perspective, having traditionally chosen board members from senior male managers who had spent their careers at the company.